MichaelaSty/SQL-project-ENGETO/README.md

 # SQL-project-ENGETO

-## Data on wages and food prices and their processing using SQL
+## Data about salaries and food prices and their processing using SQL.

 Project assignment: <br>
 Please prepare a comprehensive data documentation that shows comparisons of food product availability based on average incomes over a specific period of time. <br>